carezone/typeahead.js/README.md

 a flexible JavaScript library that provides a strong foundation for building robust typeaheads.

-The typeahead.js library consists of 2 components: the suggestion engine, [Bloodhound], and the UI view, [Typeahead].
+The Carezone typeahead.js library consists of ~~2~~ 3 components: the original suggestion engine [Bloodhound], the Carezone "remote" suggestion engine [Boomer], and the slightly modified from the original UI view, [Typeahead].
 The suggestion engine is responsible for computing suggestions for a given query.
 The UI view is responsible for rendering suggestions and handling DOM interactions.
 Both components can be used separately, but when used together,